 He who fights is a warrior.
 Or an artist?
 And where is the border to dance?
 Israeli choreographer Yotam Peled explores the similarities between combat and dance practices.
 A conversation about (violent) fantasies, tenderness, pain and vulnerability.

-Hong Kong is in lockdown.
-Laws, also to contain the virus, do not make it easier for the city to find its way into its still new role.
+Hong Kong belongs to China.
+New laws, including those aimed at containing the virus, are not making it any easier for the city to find its way into its still-new role.
+This is also the case for the dance scene.
 So is the dance scene: the departure on the one hand, the attempt to go new ways and to break with traditions on the other.

 Burkina Faso is one of the poorest countries in Africa and indeed the world.
 Despite a recent military coup, it is the venue for a dance festival that allows guests to gain deep insights into the mentalities of the African dance scene.
 On stage, people argue, dance, and forge new partnerships.
 Europe has funded this festival – so that it may approach the scene on an equal footing.